MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 mcasproxy.azureedge.net
 ```

-Additionally, the following IP Addresses used by our reverse proxy regions, should be allowed:
+Additionally, the following IP addresses used by our reverse proxy regions should be allowed:

 |  | **IP Addresses** | **DNS Name** |
 |--|--|--|